Keavon/Thesis/src/paper/thesis.md

 While each method has its pros and cons, a common factor is the inability to provide deep levels of artistic control over the look, feel, and interactions of a chosen brush style.
 This leaves artists stuck with a lack of variety and constrained in their freedom to realize their creative visions for particular artistic styles.
 The digital creative industry is increasingly moving towards building tooling that is art-directable, and that is an especially valuable trait for a tool so fundamental as the paintbrush.

 Digital illustrations are often made by drawing with a graphics tablet where the stylus provides artists a more tactile and natural feel compared to a mouse.
-Furthermore, graphics tablets provide additional axes of input data including pen pressure and tilt in three axes of motion.
+Furthermore, graphics tablets provide additional axes of input data including pen pressure and tilt in three axes of attitude.
 Many industry-standard digital painting applications like Photoshop and Krita allow users to map these input axes to chosen parameters like brush radius and opacity.
 Such choices are simple and understandable, but they can only loosely approximate the qualities of physical brushes, markers, pencils, and other tangible media on a real drawing surface.
 Pressure and tilt do not only affect the opacity and thickness of a line, but in more complex ways as well.
 Providing artists control over the mapping from input to output is a crucial capability for modeling diverse styles of brush textures effectively.

 In the related field of 3D art, procedural texture generation is now a common workflow that solves the problem of mapping complex input parameters in nontrivial ways to a rendered output texture.
 The 3D industry uses 2D textures for the materials that define the coloration and lighting on the surfaces of models and environments.
-Usually, these are square textures that repeat seamlessly across the surface of walls, wheels, or walkways in a 3D scene.
+Usually, these are square textures that repeat seamlessly across the surfaces of walls, walkways, weapons, or wyverns in a 3D scene.
 Because of the large coverage that would be required to generate a texture uniquely across a sizable area like the terrain of a world, repetition helps avoid impractically large GPU memory and disk storage requirements in games.
 By comparison, brush paths in a digital painting are drawn along a curving line, and it is feasible to compute and store textures that scale in a single axis.
 Area coverage grows with the square of the edge lengths, while linear coverage only grows with the edge length.
-Therefore, it is feasible to procedurally generate a unique texture that spans the length of every brush stroke in a painting with reasonable memory and computation demands.
+Therefore, it is practical to procedurally generate a unique texture that spans the length of every brush stroke in a painting with reasonable memory and computation demands.
 What remains is deciding upon exactly how to approach that procedural generation goal with the aim of being useful, flexible, and user-friendly.

 The software Substance Designer is the industry standard used by 3D artists for useful, flexible, and relatively user-friendly procedural texture authorship.
 It acts as a toolbox for generating textures in a node graph environment where functions receive parameters then compute some derived output that the user wires into other nodes, forming a directed acyclic graph (DAG) of image processing steps.
 Functions are the nodes of the graph, represented by boxes, and data connections are the edges of the graph, represented as curved wires.
 Some nodes generate textures, like Perlin noise that employs a random seed to produce a cloud-like pattern.
 Others apply effects to an input texture, like Gaussian blur or exposure histogram curves.
 Combining generated content in clever ways results in practically any material that's imaginable by a procedural artist, representing photorealistic or stylized looks.
 It stands to reason that the proven power of node-based procedural texture generation can be borrowed and applied to generate stylized or photorealistic brush textures as well.